 Subsection 6.
-A module may form part of the mandatory backbone of an MSc study programme, form part of a specialization or be an optional module.
+A module may form part of the mandatory backbone of an MSc study programme, form part of a specialization of an MSc study programme or be an optional module.

 Subsection 7.
 The student must not complete study activities worth more than the prescribed 120 ECTS points.